 New t-shirts meant to promote Cincinnati’s streetcar effort

-Cincinnati's proposed streetcar system has rallied a new generation of supporters looking to leave their stamp on the city for future generations.
-These young activists have voiced their support at community meetings and City Hall but have now moved their convictions to the fashion industry.
+Cincinnati’s proposed streetcar system has rallied a new generation of supporters who are looking to leave their stamp on the city for future generations.
+These young people have voiced their support at community meetings, City Hall, designed websites and have now moved on to the fashion industry.

-The initial batch of 200 shirts has been so popular that two additional orders of 200 each have been placed to keep up with demand.
-So far the shirts have been made available at places like Findlay Market vendors such as Taste from Belgium and Market Wines, as well as the 2009 T-Shirt Festival on Fountain Square last weekend, Park+Vine, Mustard Seed Boutique, and the Second Sunday on Main event where the shirts were unveiled.
+Well over 100 of the new shirts have been sold so far at places like Findlay Market vendors Taste from Belgium, Market Wines, the 2009 T-Shirt Festival on Fountain Square last weekend, Park+Vine, Mustard Seed Boutique, Findlay Market’s Christian Moerlein Biergarten and the Second Sunday on Main event where the shirts were unveiled.

 “The positive comments and desire to get the word out really goes to show that, despite a few vocal naysayers, the people of Cincinnati really do want to move forward with new forms of transportation that will create jobs and strengthen our neighborhoods,” says Thomas.